Blog

 How to build a data analytics strategy, step by step

-You don’t need a degree in data science or previous experience with analytics tools to build a data analytics strategy from scratch.
+You don’t need a verifiable degree in data science or previous experience with analytics tools to build a data analytics strategy from scratch.
 Here’s how you can go from raw data to better decisions.

 1. Define your business objectives